 HostBooks is dedicated to establishing a trusting relationship with its users, based on respect for personal identity and information, by promoting the use of fair information practices.
-This privacy statement covers all Web properties owned and maintained by HostBooks, including but not limited to https://hostbooks.com.
-Because HostBooks wants to demonstrate its commitment to our users’ privacy, we are disclosing:
+This privacy statement covers all Web properties owned and maintained by HostBooks, including but not limited to https://www.hostbooks.com.
+We are disclosing the same because HostBooks wants to demonstrate its commitment to our users’ privacy.

 If users have questions or concerns regarding this statement, they should contact HostBooks Customer Support by email at firstname.lastname@example.org